For Windows

 WirelessMon can identify and display channel width.
 This is visualised in the graph where an access point using 40Mhz channels is displayed as twice the width of an access point using 20Mhz channels.

-From version 4 some Garmin USB GPS devices (developed using the standalone OEM USB units) are supported via USB connection.
+Some Garmin USB GPS devices (developed using the standalone OEM USB units) are supported via a USB connection.